-France and the Ivory Coast are at present engaged in the biggest manoeuvres ever held in the African State.
+Background: France and the Ivory Coast are at present engaged in the biggest manoeuvres ever held in the African State.
 They are being held under a joint defence agreement signed between the two countries in 1961.

 The manoeuvres are being held between September 11 and 18.
 In all, 14 French warships and aircraft carriers are being used, together with an amphibious landing force, parachute units and fighter and transport aircraft.
 The operation is code-named Alligator Three.